apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Bring the specified offline instances back online.
+<p>Specifies the instances in the offline list to bring back online.
-Replicas will be automatically adjust if the component and instance templates have no specified replicas and the component is not a sharding component.</p>
+The replicas for the component and instance templates will automatically adjust if no replicas, replicasToAdd, or replicasToDelete are specified.
+For example, when bringing an instance that belongs to an instance template back online, the number of component replicas and instance template replicas will automatically increase by 1 to ensure the current replicas remains unaffected.</p>
 </td>
 </tr>
 <tr>